yanbixing/Data-Science-Knowledge-Notes/general_machine_learning/models/tree_models_advances.md

   - GB: typically only use tree classifier.
   - XGB: besides tree classifier, there are other types of linear classifiers (linear booster)
 - Regularization:
-  - GB: no explicit regularization term.
+  - GB: **NO regularization** on leaf score ("leaf weights") in the **loss function.**
+    - Only have typically tree regularization methods: number of leave nodes, IG (score) at leave nodes
-  - XGB: have explicit regularization term
+  - XGB: Introduce explicit L1&L2 regularization term on **leaf score ('leaf weights')** to the **loss function**
+    - Also have typical regularization methods like
       - linear classifiers: L1, L2 regularization
       - tree: number of leave nodes, IG (score) at leave nodes
 - Order of derivative:
   - GB: pseudo residue, i.e. first-order derivative
   - XGB: both first- and second- order of derivative